6 Bitcoin Scams To Avoid When Using P2P

 1. Romance Scams

 The first of the three man-in-the-middle (MITM) scam scenarios we will feature, a romance scam preys on your emotions to distract you from a scammer’s true, nefarious motive.
 This may sound like something we will not fall for at first glance, but this scheme is more widespread than you think.
-In 2019, over 25,000 victims reported a total of $201 million in losses from romance scams, the second-most reported crime to the FBI that year, according to the U.S. Fair Trade Commission.
+In 2019, over 25,000 victims reported a total of $201 million in losses from romance scams, the second-most reported crime to the FBI that year, according to the Federal Trade Commission.